How many articles have you read recently about the “conversion funnel”?

 But the verb form is closer to what funnels help you accomplish.
 When you do a conversion funnel optimization, your funnel should guide your leads towards converting.

-So essentially, a conversion funnel is an idea or a way to visualize and comprehend the flow and conversion of potential customers into paying customers.
+So essentially, a conversion funnel is an idea or a way to visualize and comprehend the flow and conversion of potential customers (assuming the visitors are targeted) into paying customers.

 If you can understand and analyze the process, then you can take actions to improve that flow.